isaaclyman/pooty/README.md

 ## What is Pooty?

 Pooty is a dead simple VMC framework for Javascript.
-It depends on Zepto, jQuery, or any other CSS selector engine which uses the `$` global and has a few simple jQuery-syntaxed DOM manipulation methods.
-For the best, most lightweight solution, use Zepto.
+It depends on Zepto or jQuery, and may work (but is not tested with) other CSS selector engines that use the `$` global and have a few simple jQuery-syntaxed DOM manipulation methods.
+For most lightweight solution, use Zepto.

 The **sole purpose** of Pooty is to make it easy for you to describe interactions between your HTML, your Javascript and your API in a sensible, modular, extensible, readable, and somewhat impolite way.